 At menopause, a lot of women report a lack of adequate sleep.
 This can have a massive effect on everyday life.

-The review earlier mentioned says endocannabinoids modulate the sleep-wake cycle.
-This means CBD may help you sleep better when it binds with the endocannabinoid receptors.
+The review mentioned earlier says endocannabinoids modulate the sleep-wake cycle.
+CBD may help you sleep better when it binds with the endocannabinoid receptors.

 Research authors have mentioned a few findings on CBD and sleep and suggest CBD may be sedating.